Solving Bayesian Inverse Problems via Variational Autoencoders: Related Work

 In generative modelling, it is beneficial to learn better representations of the latent space.
 To this end, the use of the JSD for VAEs is explored in \cite{deasy2020constraining, sutter2020multimodal}.
 These works consider using the JSD in place of the KLD in the ELBO between the posterior and the prior.
 Our work differs from these approaches as the JSD is applied not directly to the ELBO.
 Rather, the JSD is applied at the inference level to yield a different bound that includes an expression of the latent data.

-In scientific inverse problems, neural networks have been used to augment the solution process in \cite{adler2017solving, jin2017deep, li2018nett, patel2019bayesian, peng2020solving, seo2019learning}.
+In scientific inverse problems, neural networks have been used to augment the solution process in \cite{adler2017solving, jin2017deep, li2018nett, patel2019bayesian, peng2020solving, seo2019learning, sheriffdeen2019accelerating}.
 Some of these works use deep learning to assist a more traditional solution algorithm.
 In \cite{adler2017solving}, a convolutional neural network is used in a partially learned gradient descent scheme.
 In \cite{jin2017deep}, the component of the iterative solution algorithm requiring convolutional operators is surrogated with convolutional neural networks.
 Other approaches use deep learning directly for regularization of an ill-posed inverse problem.
 In \cite{li2018nett}, neural networks are used in place of a Tikhonov regularizer.
 The work in \cite{patel2019bayesian, gonzalez2019solving}, explored prior modelling in Bayesian inverse problems using generative adversarial networks (GANs) and VAEs respectively.
 In \cite{seo2019learning}, VAEs are used to learn a low dimensional manifold representation of the PoI which introduces regularization for ill-posed inverse problems.
 Similarly, in \cite{peng2020solving}, an autoencoder is used to learn a latent representation of the unknown of interest which thereby allows the inversion task to be reframed into solving for the latent representation.
-In summary, even with improvements through deep learning, the computational cost of these approaches are still inherited by the cost of the base solution algorithms that were augmented.
+In \cite{sheriffdeen2019accelerating}, bounded neural network discrepancy models were used to augment reduce order models in order to accelerate PDE-constrained inverse solutions.
+In summary, even with improvements through deep learning, the computational cost of these approaches is still mostly inherited from the cost of the base solution algorithms that were augmented.
 In our approach, the solution process is itself propagation through a trained neural network; a process largely unrivalled in terms of computational efficiency.
 Additionally, most of the work mentioned above do not quantify uncertainty.